Be a part of a top-ranked musicology program

 One of the leading musicology programs in the nation, the Department of Musicology offers individual attention with all the advantages of an acclaimed conservatory and top research university.

 We are a close and friendly community of scholars.
 Our department has a large and active faculty whose research and teaching cover a wide range of fields and a variety of scholarly approaches, as well as affiliates in the Center for the History of Music Theory and Literature, Historical Performance Institute, Latin American Music Center, and the Department of Folklore and Ethnomusicology.
-We offer M.A., M.A./M.L.S., and Ph.D. degrees and strong financial aid, plus the resources of a research university and the outstanding Cook Music Library .
+We offer M.A. and Ph.D. degrees in musicology, dual degrees in musicology/arts administration (M.A./M.A.A.A.) and musicology/library science (M.A./M.L.S.), strong financial aid, and access to the outstanding Cook Music Library, as well as the many other resources of a major research university.